CommitHub/CommitHub-Blog/src/pages/blogs/web-accessibility-tutorial/index.md

 ### Images

 Images provide information and general aesthetic to a website.
 When an image lacks text to describe what it is the screen reader won't be able to tell users what it is either.
 It even affects users that the image is unavailable for.
-Having an `alt` attribute makes are images user friendly because if the image fails for visual users it will show the text of what it was and for screen readers will read that description back to the user.
+Having an `alt` attribute makes are images user-friendly because if the image fails for visual users it will show the text of what it was and for screen readers will read that description back to the user.
 For example:

 ```
 <img src="smiley.gif" alt="Smiley Face">